dudash/openshiftexamples-cicdpipeline/README.md

  > `pipeline_setup.sh`

-Because no other Jenkins server is already configured for use, OpenShift will actually create one for use within this project.
-So before starting the pipeline, wait until that jenkins server is ready.
+Because no other Jenkins server is already configured for use, OpenShift will actually create one for you.
+And before starting the pipeline, wait until that jenkins server is ready.
 You can see status in the webconsole or with `oc get pods`.

+But we need to do one more thing because of a current limitation with the plugin.
+We have to give Jenkins a list of OpenShift namespaces to stay in sync with.

+       Open the Jenkins webconsole
+       Goto: Manage Jenkins -> Configure System -> OpenShift Jenkins Sync -> Namespace Add 'pipeline-app pipeline-app-staging' to the list"

-Once it's ready, kick off a new pipeline build via the the web console or with the CLI:
+OK, now we can kick off a new pipeline build via the the web console or with the CLI:

 > `oc start-build -F openshiftexamples-cicdpipeline`

+It will create the app in our pipeline-app project.
+And once that succeeds and rollsout it will prompt us for input to determine if everything looks good to move to staging.
+Yes = rollout to staging, No = fail the pipeline.

 ## About the code / software architecture